 There are other metrics of interest, such as the Price to Sales and Price to Book ratios.
 But when valuing tech companies, these two metrics tend to be less relevant than the earnings trajectory.
 It is fair to say that by P/S and P/B, none of the big three are particularly cheap.

 We got a taste of growth in the Valuation section with the PEG Forward metric.
 Let’s use the Growth View in the Table and delve a bit deeper into this area.
-The first screenshot includes the leftmost columns of the Growth View.
+The first screenshot includes the leftmost columns of the Growth View, which is found, oddly enough, in the Growth view folder.

 The column I want to focus on is next year’s expected earnings growth rate, highlighted in green.
 Analysts are certainly much more reliable when they look a year into the future vs. five years.
 Companies generally give analysts reasonably accurate information on what they expect to book and spend, making the analyst models a reasonably good predictor for the upcoming year.